wp-plugins/soundcloud-is-gold/readme.txt

 = To Do List =

+* V1.1: Advance Settings (change background color and comments color, playcounts, buy link, font, etc…)
 * Possibility to add multiple users for thoses with multiple soundcloud account.
 * Possibility to set a different user in the 'Soundcloud is Gold tab' to add tracks from different people.
 * Add Soundcloud default Width to the options
 * Style sortcode in TinyMCE (editor) because it would be cool and neat;
 * Trigger live preview when changing Soundcloud user name
 * Live search while typing a name in the user name field.
 So if you're looking for someone it's kind of easier.
-* pagination in tab (is it really needed?)
-* change background color and comments color
+* if no id is specified in the shortcode (e.g [soundcloud]), display the latest track.

 == Installation ==